mkumar73/beckernick.github.io/_posts/2016-10-5-dynamic-programming-knapsack.markdown

-When `i < 3`, we clearly can't do better than the best value we had from this row looking at the first item (`table[i,1]`).
+When `i < 3`, we clearly can't do better than the maximum value we had from this row looking at the first item (`table[i,1]`).
+Since we couldn't fit the first item at these capacities either, our maximum value is still 0.

 When `i = 3`, we can now possibly take the 2nd item.
-Our best value from the first item in this row is `table[3,1]`, which equals 0 since we couldn't fit the item.
+Our maximum value from the first item in this row is `table[3,1]`, which equals 0 since we couldn't fit the item (it had weight 4).
 If we made room to take this new item, we'd need to use 3 capacity up.

-So our combined value would be the value at `table[3-3,1]` + the value of this new item. `table[0,1]` is 0, the new value is 4, so our best value when looking at the 2nd item is now `table[3,2]` is 4.
+So our combined value would be the value at `table[3-3,1]` + the value of this new item. `table[0,1]` is 0, the new value is 4, so our best value when looking at the 2nd item is 4.
+Thus, `table[3,2]` becomes 4.
 Our table now looks like this:

     array([[ 0.,  0.,  0.,  0.,  0.],